MicrosoftDocs/biztalk-docs/biztalk/core/configuring-an-edi-and-as2-status-report.md

 ## Prerequisites
  You must be logged on as a member of the [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] Administrators group.

-### To configure the status report query expression
+## Configure the status report query expression

 1. In the [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] Administration Console, click the **BizTalk Group** node to see the **Group Overview** pane.